Cariló

-Cariló (from the Mapuche word meaning "Green Dune") is a beach resort town located in Pinamar Partido, Buenos Aires Province, Argentina, approximately 360 km (224 miles) south of Buenos Aires city.
-It lies between the towns of Pinamar and Villa Gesell along the Atlantic Ocean.
+Cariló (from the Mapuche word meaning "Green Dune") is a beach resort town of the Atlantic Coast located in Pinamar Partido, Buenos Aires Province, Argentina, approximately 360 km (224 miles) south of Buenos Aires city.
+It is a nature reserve of forest, dunes and beach with an extension of 5 km of seafront and, on average, 4 km from the Argentine Sea to the Route 11, which separates it from the party of General Madariaga.
+It lies between the towns of Valeria del Mar, Pinamar and Villa Gesell along the Atlantic Ocean.

 Established through a forestation project in the early 20th century by Héctor Manuel Guerrero, Cariló is characterized by dense pine forests and sand dunes.
 Local regulations protect the forest by limiting tree removal and requiring replanting.
 The town's roads consist exclusively of sandy trails, without asphalt or concrete.

 Cariló's architecture includes individually designed homes, hotels, and various accommodations, commonly built among existing trees, preserving the natural forest setting.

 Seasonal variations significantly affect Cariló's population, with peak tourist activity during summer.
 Recreational activities include hiking, cycling, horseback riding, golf, surfing, birdwatching, dune driving (4x4 vehicles, ATVs, dirt bikes), and tennis.
 The town center offers amenities such as restaurants, cafés, shops, wellness services, and an annual car exhibition.

+Urban planning

+Typical villas of Cariló, influenced German.